Wanted – A Master

-Wanted – A Master is a 1936 American short film directed by Arthur J. Ornitz and Gunther von Fritsch.
-In 1936, at the 9th Academy Awards, it was nominated for an Academy Award for Best Short Subject (One-Reel).
+Wanted – A Master is a 1936 American short film directed by Arthur J. Ornitz and Gunther von Fritsch, released as part of the Pete Smith Specialties series.
+It was nominated at the 1936 9th Academy Awards for Best Short Subject (One-Reel).

+Plot

+When Hector, a stray dog living in a junk yard, reads in a newspaper that all strays will be exterminated by 3 o' clock that afternoon, he goes in search of an owner.